ChanchalaGorale/Django-React-Fullstack-Project/README.md

 # Django-React-Fullstack-Project
 You can login and add members in here.
 The app wont let you enter the member with existing email.
 You can add and delete members from here.

-## npm i
+## npm install
-Installed below dependencies: (have create react app manually here- if you are creating recat app with npx you sould see most of these packages in node_modules folder)
+Installed below dependencies:

 - webpack
 - webpack-cli